The European Transformation of Harassment Law (with G. Friedman), 9 Colum. J. Eur. L. 241

 Date of Authorship for this Version

 Whitman, James Q. and Friedman, Gabrielle S., "The European Transformation of Harassment Law" (2003).
 Faculty Scholarship Series.
-Paper 647.
+647.